You’ve probably never heard of it, but Dark Fibre could change the future of UK broadband forever.

 So Dark Fibre should make for faster, cheaper broadband – but this could only be in the short-term.

-Even though Dark Fibre does remove some control from Openreach, it still results in an infrastructure that is entirely dependant on Openreach effectively maintaining and building pipes and telephone poles nationwide.
+Even though Dark Fibre does remove some control from Openreach, it still results in an infrastructure that is entirely dependent on Openreach effectively maintaining and building pipes and telephone poles nationwide.

 The real task here is to encourage more wholesale providers to start constructing their own infrastructure, naturally reducing the monopoly of Openreach and resulting in a healthy, diverse range of broadband networks and services.